 The LCD screen will be mounted under the black cover.
 In my case, I opened 8 locks and removed the cover.

-The LCD screen had been disconnected from the laptop.
+The screen had been disconnected from the laptop.
 I positioned the screen inside the frame.
-In order to secure the LCD screen inside the frame, I had to cut off 4 pieces from the frame packing cardboard.
-These cardboard pieces will fit tightly between the LCD screen and the frame, so the screen stays in the same place all the time.
+In order to secure the LCD inside the frame, I had to cut off 4 pieces from the frame packing cardboard.
+These cardboard pieces will fit tightly between the LCD and the frame, so the screen stays in the same place all the time.

-After that I installed the inner frame back in place, placed the LCD screen inside the frame, installed four cardboard pieces and secured them with duct tape.
+After that I installed the inner frame back in place, placed the LCD inside the frame, installed four cardboard pieces and secured them with duct tape.

 I secured the cover to the frame with duct tape.
-Now the LCD screen is sealed pretty good and duct tape will prevent dust from getting inside.
+Now the screen is sealed pretty good and duct tape will prevent dust from getting inside.

 Finally, I secured the laptop base to the frame with a few wooden bars.
 Doesn’t look very sexy?
 Who cares!
 You’ll never see the back side of my frame when it’s placed on the wall.
 I also secured the power cable to the frame.